dennissxz/data-science-handbook/_sources/33-dimensionality-reduction/23-graph-based-spectral-methods.md

 PCA, CCA, MDS are linear dimensionality reduction methods.
 The lower-dimensional linear projection preserves distances between **all** points.

 If our data lies on a nonlinear manifold (a topological space locally resembling Euclidean space), then we need non-linear dimensionality reduction methods.
 Many of them are extended from MDS, that extends to a variety of distance/similarity measures.
-They only preserve **local** distance/neighborhood information along nonlinear manifold
+They only preserve **local** distance/neighborhood information along nonlinear manifold.

 In general, there are three steps: